 Fellow in Philosophy

 Anna's main area of interest is ancient and contemporary metaphysics, within a broadly Aristotelian framework.
-She is interested in issues concerning the nature of properties, dispositions, relations, composition and structure, and causation.
+She is interested in issues concerning the nature of properties, dispositions, relations; composition and structure; fundamentality; the metaphysics of substance; and causation.
 Her publications span classical and medieval philosophy, contemporary metaphysics, the philosophy of mind, and the philosophy of religion.
-Her monograph on Aristotle on Perceiving Objects, OUP, is forthcoming in July 2014.
+She has published monographs, edited books and journal articles in all these areas.

-The Metaphysics of Powers: Their Grounding and Their Manifestations, Routledge, 2010 (edited volume)
+The Metaphysics of Powers: Their Grounding and Their Manifestations, Routledge, 2010 (edited volume; paperback edition 2013